Raystanlee/sentence-translation-eval/README.md

 ## Overview
 This repository contains a Jupyter notebook detailing our project for CSCE 598, focused on language translation using neural networks and evaluating the score using cosine similiarity.
-The core of the project revolves around the English-Spanish dataset and utilizes the MarianMT model for sentence translation.
+The core of the project revolves around the English-Spanish dataset and utilizes the MarianMT model and gpt-3 for sentence translation.

 ## Features
 - **Module Installation and Library Import**: Essential libraries and modules for the project are listed and installed for seamless replication and study.